Members of Our Board

 Outside of WGD, he is a mechanical engineer and likes to do home vegetable gardening, working on cars and completing some minor home projects.

 There is always a list waiting for Eric when he arrives at the greenhouse to fix, assemble, move or improve whatever needs some attention that week.
+He attention to detail is greatly appreciated because once Eric is done with something, you know it was done right and will last a very long time!

 Linda Yoakam